Sadickachuli/capstone-wastesense/README.md

 - Get notified about new waste composition data
 - Track incoming deliveries
 - View recycling insights and analytics
+- **Forecasting:** Access forecasts for tomorrow's waste (total tonnage and composition by district/site) and historical/trend analytics for both forecasted and detected waste composition.
 - Manage facility information

 ### Machine Learning & API
+- **YOLO waste detection model:** Detects and classifies waste items in uploaded images, estimates total weight, and returns annotated images for dispatcher/recycler review.
 - ML service for waste composition prediction (YOLO-based)
 - FastAPI-based API for image upload and waste detection
 - Annotated image and weight estimation returned from API

+### Forecasting
+- Forecasting model predicts next-day waste tonnage and composition for each district/site, supporting recycler planning and analytics.

 ---